cristianomartinsdias82/TheGame/README.md

 Prerequisites
 1. Please make sure the Sql Server is up and running on your machine.
 2. Also, .Net Core 3.1 SDK must be installed.

+It's worth to mention that Visual Studio 2017 or later is desirable but not required

+Getting started
-3. Download this solution to your machine
+First things first, download this solution to your machine.

 How to run this solution
 1. Open command prompt and go to "TheGame" web project directory.